 Navigation skills are important to all divers; if you are not familiar or not comfortable with navigation techniques, you should take a Navigation Specialty program from your SSI Dive Center.

-Why take the Wreck Diver Course?
+Why take the Wreck Diver Speciality Course?

-Whats involved in Wreck Diver Training?
+What’s involved in Wreck Diver Training?

 Your private training starts by meeting your instructor and reviewing the Theory and reasons for our passion for wreck diving, and how important safety is in order to know our limits and restriction for diving on Air or Enriched air while doing a wreck dive.